ushankavishka/Carousel-Cards-React/README.md

 # 🎠 Carousel Cards (React)

-A responsive **carousel card** component built using **React, HTML, CSS, and JavaScript**.
+A responsive **carousel card** component built using **React**.
 This project features sliding cards that can be used to display content in a dynamic and interactive manner.
 The carousel allows users to scroll through various cards with smooth transitions.

 ## 🚀 Features
 - **Smooth Sliding Animation:** Seamless transitions between cards